Many of our clients come to us and ask, “Do I just need to make some minor updates to my website, or do I need to start from scratch?”

 6 Years or Newer

-If your website is 6 years old or newer, you probably are in a good place, and all you need to do is some content and graphical changes.
+If your nonprofit’s website is 6 years old or newer, you probably are in a good place, and all you need to do is update some content and graphics.
 You may need to refresh content and reorganize depending on how much you use your website, but more than likely your website is built on a decent CMS, which will make the process easier.

 Here are a few questions we ask when deciding between a simple update vs. a complete redesign:

-Is Your Website Using a Content Management System?
+Is Your Nonprofit Website Using a Content Management System?

-The first thing we want to look at is your CMS.
-For sites older than 10 years, you may not be running on one.
-If you aren’t sure, you will need to ask whoever built your original website or your site administrator.
+The first thing we want to look at is your Content Management System (CMS).
+For sites older than 10 years, you may not be using one.
+If you’re unsure, you’ll need to ask whoever built your original website or your site administrator.
 If they aren’t available, you may have to start from scratch regardless.

 If your site is newer than 10 years old, you may be running on a CMS like WordPress, Squarespace, or Wix.
 Having a CMS makes updating much easier and may make the update/redesign simpler and less costly.

-Is Your Website Using the Full Width of the Web Browser?
+Is Your Nonprofit Website Using the Full Width of the Web Browser?

-Modern website design tends to utilize the maximum width of the browser window to good effect.
-While it’s okay on specific designs to box in your website if there is a creative reason for it, ideally you want to make sure your website design is using or at least taking advantage of the full width of the screen.
+Modern website design tends to utilize the maximum width of the browser window.
+While it’s okay in some cases to box in your website for creative reasons, ideally you want to make sure your website design is using or at least taking advantage of the full width of the screen.

 A good modern website design also is fluid when the screen is resized and images and content flow and fill their containers rather than being stuck in a rigid, boxed-in structure.